Patrick Herchenbach

 Q: What’s the importance of the research?

-Q: How do you do your research?
+Q: How did you conduct this research?

 A: The project focuses on a chemical reaction that produces light called electrochemiluminescence that can be used to detect molecules that are important for bacterial life and can therefore indicate the presence of bacteria.

-I’m working towards this goal by using my iPhone camera to photograph the light, making my own electrodes in lab and creating a simple circuit to use a battery to produce the electricity needed instead of our expensive lab instrument.
+I worked towards this goal by using my iPhone camera to photograph the light, making my own electrodes in lab and creating a simple circuit to use a battery to produce the electricity needed instead of our expensive lab instrument.

 Q: Would you recommend research to incoming students?